 I am a middle school English language arts instructor with twenty-one years of teaching experience.
 Endorsed in 7-12 English, I provide reading, grammar, and writing instruction to a diverse student population (honors, traditional, special needs, etc.).
 My approach to reading varies by the type of student that I am servicing.

-Thousands of teachers can teach you special needs - handicap.
+Thousands of tutors can teach you special needs - handicap.
 Find private lessons closest to you.